bhavya13-create/PRODIGY_ML_03/README.md

 # 🐱🐶 Cat vs Dog Image Classification using SVM
 This project demonstrates a simple **image classification pipeline** for distinguishing cats and dogs using **Support Vector Machines (SVM)**.
 The images are loaded directly from a ZIP file, preprocessed, and visualized using **PCA** and sample plots.

+This repository provides a comprehensive implementation of a Support Vector Machine (SVM) to classify images of cats and dogs using the popular [Kaggle Cats and Dogs dataset](https://www.kaggle.com/c/dogs-vs-cats/data).
+The project includes data preprocessing, model training, evaluation, and saving the trained model.

 ## Features

 - Load images directly from a ZIP file without extraction.